JorikSchellekens/cc_cl_cam_ac_uk/slang/README.txt

 ===============================================
 Building
 ===============================================
-Install ocamlbuild.
-Then do either

-  ocamlbuild slang.byte

-or

-  ocamlbuild slang.native

-This will build the executable slang.byte (or slang.native) as well as a directory _build of compiled code.
+Install dune.
+Then run the following instruction from the top directory of the project.

+  dune build slang-cli

-To clean up, just do
+To clean the project

-  ocamlbuild -clean

-Building slang.byte is quicker, but the runtime of slang.native is faster.
-However, you probably will not notice the difference on this project.
+  dune clean

 ===============================================
 Usage